 With a large, complicated marital estate, these stakes only increase.
 This can impact areas like the division of property, child and spousal support, and more.
 As divorce is a highly emotional affair, some people may hurry to make decisions that aren’t in their best interest.

-When it involves a sizeable amount of property and assets to be divided, such missteps can be even more damaging.
+When it involves a sizable amount of property and assets to be divided, such missteps can be even more damaging.
 Here are some common mistakes that may get you into trouble in a high asset divorce.

 Making Rash Decisions